acn-qiangchen/sbxservice-backend/services/hello-service/README.md

 | GET | `/api/hello` | Returns a detailed greeting message with request and server information | `name` (optional): Name to include in greeting |
 | GET | `/actuator/health` | Health check endpoint | None |
 | GET | `/swagger-ui.html` | API documentation UI | None |

+### CORS Support

+The API supports Cross-Origin Resource Sharing (CORS) with the following configuration:
+- All origins allowed (`*`)
+- Supported methods: GET, POST, PUT, DELETE, OPTIONS, HEAD, PATCH
+- All headers allowed
+- Max age: 3600 seconds (1 hour)

+This allows you to call the API from any domain, including from browsers, without CORS errors.

 ### Sample Response